biblicalquant/rug6900/README.md

 🔹 **Step 1:** Submit **wallet addresses, tweet screenshots, and scam details** via our web form.
 The submission data is instantly encrypted and sent to our backend for processing.

-🔹 **Step 2:** The RUG6900_INDEX twitter agent automatically inferences with the data and adds to knowlede pool, then uses Deepseek pattern detection as well as autonomous sentiment analysis via Allora to cross-reference **on-chain data, transaction history, and social media behavior** and identify patterns of fraud.
+🔹 **Step 2:** The RUG6900_INDEX twitter agent automatically inferences with the data and adds to knowledge pool, then uses Deepseek pattern detection as well as autonomous sentiment analysis via Allora to cross-reference **on-chain data, transaction history, and social media behavior** and identify patterns of fraud.

 🔹 **Step 3:** If the AI confirms suspicious activity, the agent autonomously follows the user and **the scammer is publicly indexed and permanently tracked.**